KeystoneDevBr/app_dialog.d/README.md

 # The Advanced Example of The Shell Script Dialog For Ubuntu Server

+# In this example we supose that your Virtual Machine Can has many network interface.

 It is a advanced  example of a Shell Script dialog for Ubuntu server.

 ![](./imags/dialog_advanced.png)